arkovia/acts/defense-act.md

 In order to provide defense to the Arkovian people, it's required to maintain a police, intelligence, and military services.

 ### Section 2: Jurisdiction
-#### Segment 1: Jurisdiction in Regards to `Police Arkovia, EGI`
+#### Segment 1: Jurisdiction in Regards to `Police Arkovia EGI`
-Police Arkovia, EGI shall have juridiction of crimes committed in the `Crimes Act`, in the limitation that this act provides.
+`Police Arkovia EGI` shall have juridiction of crimes committed in the `Crimes Act`, in the limitation that this act provides.

-#### Segment 2: Jurisdiction in Regards to `Military Arkovia, EGI`
+#### Segment 2: Jurisdiction in Regards to `Military Arkovia EGI`
-Military Arkovia, EGI shall have jurisdiction of acts made by its board of directors, in the limitation of international law and otherwise defined in this act, and the ability to act upon non-Arkovian territory, if a need arises, and in Arkovian territory.
+`Military Arkovia EGI` shall have jurisdiction of acts made by its board of directors, in the limitation of international law and otherwise defined in this act, and the ability to act upon non-Arkovian territory, if a need arises, and in Arkovian territory.

-#### Segment 3: Jurisdiction in Regards to `Intelligence Arkovia, EGI`
+#### Segment 3: Jurisdiction in Regards to `Intelligence Arkovia EGI`
-Intelligence Arkovia, EGI shall have jurisdiction of finding intelligence reports for Police Arkovia, EGI, Military Arkovia, EGI, and all who are deemed worthy of obtaining such knowledge.
+`Intelligence Arkovia EGI` shall have jurisdiction of finding intelligence reports for `Police Arkovia EGI`, `Military Arkovia EGI`, and all who are deemed worthy of obtaining such knowledge.

-## Part 2: `Defense Arkovia, EGI`
+## Part 2: `Defense Arkovia EGI`
 ### Section 1: Board of Directors
 #### Segment 1: Appointment of the Board of Directors
-A Board of Directors will assume authority over the command of Defense Arkovia, EGI by a vote of `50% + 1` in the Arksembly.
+A Board of Directors will assume authority over the command of `Defense Arkovia EGI` by a vote of `50% + 1` in the Arksembly.

 #### Segment 2: Requirements to Join the Board of Directors
 Membership in the Board of Directors can be granted by means of Segment 1 of this Section if the following conditions are met.